akc42/football-mobile/Readme.md

 Our client side route are as follows:-

 ```
-/-   - home page selects one of four subroutes as the default dependant on condition (/register, /picks /results, /scores in order.)
+/-   - home page selects one of four subroutes as the default dependant on condition
+  |        (/register, /picks, /scores/results/:rid,
+   /scores/team, /scores in order.)
   |
   /register  - show registration page if not already registered and competition is not closed
-  /pick - at least one match, maybe more is not passed the pick deadline for the competition you are registered for
+  /pick - at least one match or a playoff, maybe more is not passed the pick deadline for the competition you are registered for
-  /results - match results for the last round, with your personal scores against it (only default if latest open competition)
   /scores - show top level results summary (total score as a list of users)
+    | (pick a particular user)
+    /round/:rid/:uid - match results for a round (defaults to last, changed from menu),
+      |                  with :uid personal scores against it (only default if latest open competition)
       |
-    /:uid/summary - top level view of that user (:uid) showing their scores in each round to date and the total
-         /:rid/picks  - show all the picks of that user for the round in the url
-         /playoff - show play off picks for user
-  /matches/:rid - match results for given round (defaults to last), by team
+      /match/:aid - all users for a particular match (round selected in above)
+      /bonus - all users response to bonus question
-  /teams - List teams in competition (and user playoff picks)
+    /teams/:uid - List teams in competition (and user playoff picks)
       |
-    /:confid/:divid/users  - shows all user playoff picks by
+      users/:confid/:divid  - shows all user playoff picks by division

   /approve - shows list of users awaiting approval, with ability to approve (or reject)
   /admin - details of competition (from admin perspective)
     |
     /teams - selection of teams for the competition.
     /rounds - list of rounds in competition so far
+    /details/:rid/ - details of the round
       |
-      /:rid/ - details of the round
-            |
       /teams - select teams to form matches
       /matches - list of matches
         |
         /:aid - details of a match
       /bonus - details of bonus question
     /users - list of registered users
+  /gadm - menu of choices for global admins
+    |
     /promote- show list of participants with options to make approver or global admin
-  /newcomp - create a new competion, name it and assign an administrator
+    /new - create a new competion, name it and assign an administrator
+    /email - send some or all participants an email
   /profile
+  /navigationhelp - navigation help
+  /howtoplay - instructions for playing.

 ```